microsoft/rushstack/rush/rush/README.md

 ## If you need to modify your package.json

-If you need to add new dependencies to your package.json, you will need to regenerate the common folder scripts.
+If you need to add new dependencies to your package.json, you will need to regenerate the files in the common folder.
 Use these commands:

     > C:\MyRepo> **rush generate**
     >